jlvFlores/Math-magicians/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Here will be the link to the demo project.
+> Here is the link to the demo project.

-- With the use of GitHub pages.
+- With the use of [Render](https://math-magicians-pmud.onrender.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>